rds0751/vist/PRIVACY.md

 If you have any questions or comments about this Policy, or if you would like to exercise your rights to your Personal Information, you may contact us by email at legal@pollum.io or through the contact form available in our App.

-By using Pali Wallet and its Services, you agree to this Privacy Policy.
+By using Vista Wallet and its Services, you agree to this Privacy Policy.
 If you do not agree with this Policy, you should not use the Services.

-Thank you for using Pali Wallet.
+Thank you for using Vista Wallet.
 We are committed to protecting your privacy and providing a safe and productive online environment.